 BMW hopes that by 2026 around 25% of cars they sell will be electric and hybrid vehicles.
 That’s why the development of these models is now their key focus.

-Do you have any interesting or fun facts about BMW that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about BMW cars?
+Share them in the comments below!